Special-Operations-Brigade/SOB-Docs/aircraft/vehicles.md

 * The LAAT/s is the stealth varient of the LAAT-LE, able to clock out of the sensors of anti-air and aircraft, this laat is meant to deploy assains behind the front lines without detection.

-* The LAAT/LAG is the Drone varient of the LAAT-LE, able to remotly carry infantry to the front lines this is a suicide vehicle.
-Upon inpact it deploys a squad sheild protecting its cargo, while blowing up in the process.
+* The LAAT/LAG is the Drone varient of the LAAT-LE, able to remotely carry infantry to the front lines this is a suicide vehicle.
+Upon impact it deploys a squad sheild protecting its cargo, while blowing up in the process.

-* The republic Transport is meant to carry large amounts of vehicles or cargo as needed.
+* The Republic Transport is meant to carry large amounts of vehicles or cargo as needed.
 The C-130 of x-ray, this aircraft will get you an entire platoon of tanks in one trip.

 ### Bombers

 * The Y-Wing is the heavy hitter of X-ray.
 This aircraft features massive amounts of armorment with a massive punch.
-Carrying large amounts of bombs, missiles, and a nasty front gun this aircraft can decimate an obj without even looking at it.
+Carrying large amounts of bombs, missiles, and a nasty front gun this aircraft can decimate an objective without even looking at it.